Demonic Toys: Plot

 Judith Gray and Matt Cable—two police officers who are dating—wait at the Toyland Warehouse to arrest illegal gun dealers Lincoln and Hesse.
 Judith tells Matt about a strange dream she has been having: two boys—one good, one bad—playing war.
 She also reveals that she is pregnant.
 The confrontation with the gun dealers ends with Matt shooting Hesse, and Lincoln killing Matt.
 Lincoln and Hesse hide inside the Toyland Warehouse and split up; Judith goes after Lincoln.

-In the security office, security guard, Charneski places an order at a chicken delivery service run by his friend Mark Wayne.
+In the security office, security guard Charneski places an order at a chicken delivery service run by his friend Mark Wayne.
 Mark arrives at the warehouse with Charneski's order.
 Meanwhile, the toys that surround a dying Hesse come to life and brutally murder him.
 Judith and Lincoln become locked inside the storage closet but are freed by Mark and Charneski.
 Charneski goes to call the police, but is also graphically murdered by the toys, with Mark and Judith watching in horror.
 A toy named Baby Oopsy Daisy draws a pentagram around Charneski's corpse.

-A runaway named Anne who had been hiding in the air-conditioner shafts, joins the group.
+A runaway named Anne, who had been hiding in the air-conditioner shafts, joins the group.
 Mark explains that the doors do not open until morning but can be opened up from the office.
 Judith cannot leave Lincoln as she has to bring him in, so Mark and Anne head to the office together.
 They are attacked by Mr. Static and Baby Oopsy Daisy.
 Mark fights back, but Baby Oopsy Daisy kills Anne.
 Mark finally shoots Jack Attack's head off with Charneski's shotgun.
 Judith enters a dollhouse and is transported to the lair of a kid who reveals that he is a spirit of a demon who wants to become human.
-In order to do that, he has to impregnate a woman so that his soul can transfer into the woman's egg, where he has to eat the baby's soul and take over its shell.
-If the baby does not survive the birth, he has to be buried like a seed, and once grown, he will start the process over again.
+In order to do that, he has to impregnate a woman so that his soul can transfer into the woman's unborn child, where he has to eat the baby's soul and take over its shell.
+If the baby does not survive the birth, he has to be buried like a seed, and, once grown, he will start the process over again.
 The last time he was born was 66 years prior, on Halloween night, 1925.
 The baby did not survive the birth so he was buried underneath the warehouse, unable to get out until Hesse bled onto the area.